-Course Overview
+Course overview

 The course content follows the relevant parts of the BSAC Snorkel Training Programme very closely.
-Instructors should base their teaching on the following information.
 The course programme is designed to be delivered at any confined open water location.
 The emphasis must be on class participation, and extensive student involvement is essential.